AsyncException/Hephaestus/README.md

 - **Event Handling**: Simplified setup for handling events.
 - **Modular Architecture**: Create feature modules that can be easily plugged into your bot.
 - **Hosting**: Integration with AspNet or Microsofts Hosting model.
 - ~~**EntityFramework**: Integration with EntityFramework so you can setup your database out of the box.~~ Removed EF from default implementation.
 This allows a user to choose their own database.
-EF can easily be added as you would in any ASPnet or hosting application.
+EF can easily be added as you would in any ASP.NET or hosting application.

 ## Installation
 ```bash